 But there’s far less destruction in Aleppo than what the media has been telling us, only about 20% of Aleppo is destroyed or damaged.
-The city center is mostly unharmed.
+The city centre is mostly unharmed.

-The university is open together with 913! schools, the local trains are running and there´s seven public transportation routes around the city.
+The university is open together with 913! schools, the local trains are running and there are seven public transportation routes around the city.

 As a foreigner in Aleppo, you may think that big parts of the city were off limits?
 Not at all!
 I was granted full access to inside the Aleppo Citadel, to walk around the old Souq, visit the devastating remains of the historic Umayyad Mosque, and to visit East Aleppo.
 I was in the Citadel before CNN, BBC, etc.